Salerno Ivories

 The Salerno Ivories are a collection of Biblical ivory plaques from around the 11th or 12th century that contain elements of Early Christian, Byzantine, and Islamic art as well as influences from Western Romanesque and Anglo-Saxon art.
-Disputed in number, it is said there are between 38-70 plaques that comprise the collection.
-It is the largest unified set of ivory carvings preserved from the pre-Gothic Middle Ages, and depicts narrative scenes from both the Old and New Testaments.
+Disputed in number, it is said there are between 38 and 70 plaques that comprise the collection.
+It is among the few large unified sets of ivory carvings preserved from the pre-Gothic Middle Ages, together with the Charlemagne chessmen and some others.

+The collection depicts narrative scenes from both the Old and New Testaments.
 Some researchers believe the Ivories hold political significance and serve as commentary on the Investiture Controversy through their iconographies.
 The majority of the plaques are housed in the Diocesan Museum of the Cathedral of Salerno, which is where the group's main namesake comes from.
-It is supposed the ivories originated in either Salerno and Amalfi, which both contain identified ivory workshops, however neither has been definitively linked to the plaques so the city of origin remains unknown.
+It is supposed the ivories originated in either Salerno and Amalfi, which both contain identified ivory workshops - however, neither has been definitively linked to the plaques so the city of origin remains unknown.

 Smaller groups of the plaques and fragments of panels are currently housed in different museum collections in Europe and America, including the Metropolitan Museum of Art in New York, the Louvre in Paris, the Museum of Fine Arts in Budapest, the Hamburg Museum of Art and Trade, and the Sculpture Collection in the Berlin State Museums.